Determination of the HERA coherent diffractive $J/\psi$ production cross section via artificial neural network: ANN model framework

-Once all features, targets, and errors are processed, the total dataset is partitioned as follows: First, 10\% of the data is isolated as the test set.
-The remaining data is then split into 90\% of the data allocated for the training set and 10\% of the data is used for the validation set using a fixed random state (\texttt{random\_state = 42}) to ensure reproducibility.
-Finally, to standardize the input scales, all features have been normalized using a \texttt{StandardScaler}.
-Crucially, this scaler is only fit on the training set to prevent data leakage, and is then used to transform the validation and test sets.
+Once all features, targets, and errors are processed, the dataset is randomly partitioned into three subsets: training, validation, and testing.
+To guarantee the reproducibility of the results, a fixed random seed is utilized throughout the splitting process.
+Specifically, 10\% of the total data is set aside as a test set to evaluate the model's generalization capability.
+The remaining data is then divided into 90\% for training and 10\% for validation.
+Before training, the input features are standardized using a \texttt{StandardScaler}.
+To prevent data leakage, the scaler is fitted exclusively on the training set and subsequently applied to transform both the validation and test sets.